 If you want to see the LinkedIn live afterwards, you can check out the “replay” over here 😉

 “Everyone has an interest in publishing on LinkedIn regardless of their profession.
 800 million users worldwide, in France 80% of professionals have a LinkedIn account.

 We use it to hunt for qualified profiles, but also, it is a platform to attract people, there are plenty of opportunities.
-You’ll get spontaneous notoriety when several members of a company post regularly on LinkedIn.”
+You’ll get spontaneous notoriety when several members of a company post on a regular basis on LinkedIn.”

-So LinkedIn is also a “personal branding” asset for employees who post content with their own network, not just a prospecting medium used by companies. 📈
+So LinkedIn is also a part of content marketing tools to create your “personal branding”, asset for employees who post content with their own network, not just a prospecting medium used by companies. 📈

 They are several ways to “scale up” for a company, either do actions that will have more results i.e. the work to publish a post seen by 1 person or 1 million people is the same. 🤲

 Except LinkedIn makes sure to show regular content to a larger audience over time, so persistence is key to success. 💪

 What are the major benefits of having a digital content strategy on LinkedIn?